The ideal school-to-community relationship is found within an open sharing environment.

 Open days, fundraisers and charity events are great ways to involve and educate the community.
 Much needed additional income is generated, and members of the community are encouraged to visit the premises and become familiar.
 Winning over locals (both parents and businesses alike) is vital to schools: especially as many school decisions affect the children and parents you interact with.
 Holding a school open day can be as simple or elaborate as you wish.
 It doesn’t need months upon months of planning, a simple coffee morning will be just as effective.

-Let out your facilities to your community
+Let out your facilities to the community

 Many schools do not realise their value in the local community.
 Community space is limited and offering space to host local sessions at a small cost provides a double benefit.
 Not only do locals have a place where they can congregate for activities, but your school will also generate a cash injection.

-Your space is one of your largest assets available to you as a school.
 There are some easy to use software systems available on the market to make letting your spaces even easier.
 Our Lettings module, for example, allows hirers and schools alike to book the spaces they need with minimal effort.

 Speak to local businesses